oleg-shilo/sublime-codemap/README.md

 This plugin is a port of [PyMap](https://marketplace.visualstudio.com/items?itemName=OlegShilo.PyMap) Visual Studio extension.

-Plugin currently supports building the code tree for Python.
-Support for C# is in the pipeline.
+Plugin currently supports building the code tree for:
+- Python
+- C#
+- text file
+- Rexx
+- Ruby
+- JSON
+- YAML
+- Ini

 The design of plugin allows integration of the user defined _tree building_ algorithm for other languages.
 The _custom syntax_ integration infrastructure and and samples will  be available in the next release.

 <!-- MarkdownTOC -->